shravya235/Penetration-Testing-Portfolio/walkthroughs/DL.md

 If the server allows browsing folder contents (without an `index.html` file or access restriction), it's vulnerable to **Directory Listing**.
 This can expose:

 - Source code files
-- Uploaded documents
-- Backup configs
-- Admin panels or development folders
+- Admin panels or development folders ,etc

 ---